reflectoring/reflectoring.github.io/_posts/2021-07-23-spring-aws-cloudwatch.md

 ## Visualizing the Metrics in CloudWatch

-Let us open the [AWS CloudWatch console](https://console.aws.amazon.com/cloudwatch/) to see the metrics generated in the previous section.
-Our metrics will be grouped under the namespace configured when generating the metrics.
+Let us open the [AWS CloudWatch console](https://console.aws.amazon.com/cloudwatch/) to see the metrics in CloudWatch generated from the Micrometer meters in the previous section.
+Our metrics will be grouped under the namespace `productApp` which we had configured in our application when generating the metrics.

 The namespace we have used to create our metrics appears under the custom namespaces section as can be seen in this screenshot: